elonen/clapshot/README.md

 ## License and Copyrights

-Clapshot is licensed under the GPL v2.
 Copyright 2022-2024 by Jarno Elonen

+Main app code is copyleft, libraries and plugins are permissive (to allow non-free proprietary workflow and auth plugins):

+- Clapshot Server and Client are licensed under the **GNU General Public License, GPLv2**.
+- gRPC/proto3 libraries and example organizer plugins are under the **MIT License**.